unbelievableflavour/recipes/recipes/your_own_recipe/recipe_en.md

 ### Image

 You can also add an image in the folder and link to it from the markdown and json file.
-If you have to link to the original image page. just add the following code on the detailpage underneath your image.
+If you have to link to the original image page. just add the following code to the markdown file underneath your image.
 ```
 [![Image src](https://raw.githubusercontent.com/bartzaalberg/recipes/master/data/icons/camera-icon.png#image-src)](
     YOUR IMAGE LINK HERE